 Since 2006, we have obtained financing through securitizations of our collection rights of our lease portfolio through the assignment of such rights to issuance trusts by means of the BMV or private structures.
 Any collection rights assigned to issuance trusts or other private trusts must comply with certain credit quality and diversification requirements, among others.
-As of September 30, 2017, we have assigned a total of Ps.
-23,862.5 million of collection rights assigned to the issuance trusts, for which we act as managers, are subject to the payment of loans executed by the trustees of the respective issuance trust and may not be used by the Company for the payment of any other indebtedness or for any other purpose.
+As of September 30, 2017, we have assigned a total of Ps.23,862.5 million of collection rights, which represents 60.8% of our total portfolio, including off-balance sheet accounts.
+Any collection rights assigned to the issuance trusts, for which we act as managers, are subject to the payment of loans executed by the trustees of the respective issuance trust and may not be used by the Company for the payment of any other indebtedness or for any other purpose.